sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

 To improve IT's responsiveness, we must find ways to reduce risks associated with its use.
 This strategy proposes moving ESDC to the point where **same day software deployments** are possible and a common practice.
 The benefits to frequent small deployments, using automated methods, are expected to reduce risk [^1], reduce technical debt, increase client satisfaction, and increase overall confidence in the department and its staff.

-This strategy capitalizes on existing IT initiatives (such as the [IITB Way Forward](http://dialogue/grp/IITB-DGIIT-Gov-New-Nouveau/Documents/Departmental%20IMIT%20Plan/19-20%20Plans/IITB%20Moving%20Forward%20v2.docx)) and complients them with new activities.
+This strategy capitalizes on existing IT initiatives (such as the [IITB Way Forward](http://dialogue/grp/IITB-DGIIT-Gov-New-Nouveau/Documents/Departmental%20IMIT%20Plan/19-20%20Plans/IITB%20Moving%20Forward%20v2.docx)) and compliments them with new activities.

 This strategy's goal is to define what this Target State of IT Solution Delivery is, and provide a roadmap in getting to this target state.